miki151/keeperrl_wiki/Creature/Spell/Spell_Guide.md

 ### Healing

 -   Keepers and Goblin Priests start with this.
-Mage school level 4, Dwarf school level 2.
+Mage school 4, Dwarf level 2.
 -   Cooldown: 31 base, 10 minimum.

 Restores the caster to full hit points, but does not restore damaged or destroyed limbs.

 ### Advanced Healing

--   Healer school level 1, Dwarf school level 4.
+-   Healer level 1, Dwarf school level 4.
 -   Supplants (basic) Healing.
 -   Cooldown: 31 base, 10 minimum.